Injection Log Template: Site Rotation, Dose, and Reaction Notes

 How to Use This Template

-After every injection, fill in one row.
-It takes 30 seconds.
-The key fields are site and reaction, because these are what your care team will ask about and what affect your medication’s effectiveness.
+After every injection, fill in one row, even if it is just the site and the date.
+Thirty seconds is enough.
+The key fields are site and reaction, because these are what your care team will ask about and what affects how the medication absorbs.

 Before your next appointment, review the log.
 Look for patterns: Do certain sites cause more reactions?
 Are you unconsciously favoring one side?
 Have you developed any lumps or tissue changes at frequently used sites?